Adanna Steinacker

-Adanna Steinacker (née Ohakim, 2 March 1988) is a medical doctor, entrepreneur, public speaker, and a strong advocate for women's empowerment Her purpose-driven brand "House of Adanna", a creative community platform that empowers women, produces engaging content around the topics of health, well-being, sustainability, motherhood, and equality, including Sustainable Development Goals SDG 5 and SDG 3.
+Adanna Steinacker (née Ohakim, 2 March 1988) is a medical doctor, entrepreneur, public speaker, digital influencer and a strong advocate for women's empowerment.
+Also a senior special Assistant to the President of the Federal Republic of Nigeria Bola Ahmed Tinubu on Women's Health.
+Her purpose-driven brand "House of Adanna", a creative community platform that empowers women, produces engaging content around the topics of health, well-being, sustainability, motherhood, and equality, including Sustainable Development Goals SDG 5 and SDG 3.
 House of Adanna's online community counts over 1 million people combined.
 Adanna is married to her university sweetheart David Steinacker, a German business consultant, and they have three children together.

 Personal life and education

 Adanna Steinacker, from Imo State, Nigeria, was born on 2 March 1988.
 She is one of five children of Igbo businessman, politician and former governor of Imo State Ikedi Ohakim and barrister Chioma Ohakim.
-She attended high school in Nigeria before gaining a BSc in Biomedicine from the University of East Anglia in the UK in 2010, and medical degrees (MB, Bch, BAO, LRCP and SI) from The Royal College of Surgeons in Ireland (RCSI) in 2015.
-In 2018, she earned a Certificate of Entrepreneurship from Harvard Business School.
+She attended high school in Nigeria before obtaining a BSc in Biomedicine from the University of East Anglia, UK in 2010, and medical degrees (MB, Bch, BAO, LRCP and SI) from The Royal College of Surgeons in Ireland (RCSI) in 2015.

-While at university, she met German native David Steinacker, a fellow student who began working as a business consultant in the technology sector in 2012.
+While at the university, she met German native David Steinacker, a fellow student who began working as a business consultant in the technology sector in 2012.
 A few years into their relationship, the couple celebrated three wedding ceremonies, a traditional Igbo Igbankwu in Nigeria in December 2013, a German court wedding in March 2014, and a church ceremony in Dublin, Ireland, in July 2014.
 Videos of their wedding went viral and have amassed over 2.8 million views.
 They have three children, two sons and a daughter.